stroxler/music-notes/guitar-intensive-notes.md

 ## Lesson with Fareed

+### Hand position

+Possibly the single most important thing in the lesson, given my current
+struggles: Fareed noticed my fingers weren't as arched as they could be.

+I need to keep working and working on maintining a stright wrist and tight arch.
+Keep doing his pull-off exercise, that is a big help; it needs to be at least a warm-up for me permanently.

+Keep practicing long hours after a break: if long hours of practice (single note; chords are a more subtle issue) are bothering me, I need to start checking my position and doing his exercise more often.

+---

+I strongly suspect that my bass issues are, at the root, similar.
+Something in my hand position and arch is probably not quite right.
+This needs to be my single top priority on bass as well this fall, because my primary goal for fall is to figure out whether bass is feasible as a primary instrument.

 ### Tunings

 He started by noting that I play like I don't know my arpeggios, which is